Private Events

 The short answer

-To book corporate paint and sip events, a studio needs a clear team-event package, fast inquiry follow-up, a professional proposal, a deposit rule, and a simple way for the buyer to confirm headcount and timing.
+To book corporate paint and sip events, a studio needs a clear team-event package, fast inquiry follow-up, a proposal the buyer can forward, a deposit rule, and a simple way to confirm headcount, timing, payment, and setup.

 Corporate buyers are usually not shopping for art instruction alone.
-They are trying to solve a planning problem: give the team something social, structured, inclusive, and easy to approve.
+They are trying to solve a planning problem: give the team something social, structured, inclusive, and easy to approve without creating office drama.
+Cute little workplace miracle, honestly.

 Understand the corporate buyer

-The buyer might be an HR manager, office manager, executive assistant, team lead, or culture committee member.
-Their job is to find an event that will not create complaints or extra work.
+The buyer might be an HR manager, office manager, executive assistant, team lead, founder, or culture committee member.
+Their job is to find an event that will not create complaints, surprise costs, weird logistics, or 14 follow-up questions.

-That means the studio should sell clarity: group size, timing, location, what is included, food and drink options, invoice or payment process, cancellation rules, and what the team will actually do.
+That means the studio should sell clarity: group size, timing, location, what is included, food and drink options, invoice or payment process, cancellation rules, accessibility basics, and what the team will actually do.

 • HR teams care about inclusion and smooth logistics.